-ITIL® Implementation: Where to Begin
+ITIL® Adaptation and Adoption: Where to Begin

 Using ITIL can improve your IT service levels, customer service ratings, business productivity and reduce operating costs, but getting started can be overwhelming.
 Gain the understanding you need to implement ITIL with instructions and tips for important steps such as internal employee communications, determining potential pain points and methods for evaluating your existing processes.

 ITIL is the most widely recognized best practice framework for IT Service Management.
 ITIL is a set of five "core guides" that contain the best practices for each phase of the Service Lifecycle.
 Those phases are: Service Strategy, Service Design, Service Transition, Service Operation, and Continual Service Improvement.
 It is a methodology that takes a Service Lifecycle approach to the design, development, transition, operation, and improvement of an IT organization's services and processes.

 In addition to providing the best practices around the activities, principles, and methodologies that are carried out in each phase of the Service Lifecycle, the five core guides provide details and insights into the best practices for twenty-six processes that can help ensure that IT is working as efficiently and effectively as possible, while minimizing costs and providing maximum benefit to the business.

 The way in which the ITIL processes are implemented is highly dependent upon each individual organization.
 There are large and small companies, public, private and non-profit organizations, and to complicate it further, there are a significant number of industries in which those different organizations operate and compete.
 Each company has its own culture and dynamics that also play a part in how that particular company operates, so there is no single best way to institute the ITIL best practices.